LucaClaessens/Analogy/README.md

 ## Installation

+## Database setup

+Since our interfaces are web based we decided to go with a simple MySQL database, Analogy is preconfigured to work with MAMP in a local environment, but if you want to run externally that's also possible.

+For now, go to your preferred hosting environment and run the `create_analogy_database.sql` file in phpMyAdmin, this will set up the database for you (empty).
+If you wish to prepopulate the database with some of our testing data, run `populate_analogy_database.sql`instead.

 ## System setup

 You'll need to install the header files for Python 2.7 and the HDF5 library.
 On Ubuntu you should be able to install like this: